-Licensed Insolvency Practitioners Antony Batty & Co report on how a restructuring procedure could protect pubs against closure.
+Licensed Insolvency Practitioners Antony Batty & Co report on how a restructuring procedure could help protect pubs against closure.

-In this article we look at some more figures and, commenting on what we are seeing in the industry.
+In this article we look at some more figures and comment on what we are seeing in the industry.
 One of our Licensed Insolvency Practitioners, Antony Batty, reports on a growing trend of pubs being run through an operating company separate from the lease, freehold or tenancy.
 In this way, if insolvency strikes, it is possible for some landlords to wind up the operating company, whilst still retaining the pub itself, with the opportunity to start again, subject to legal conditions.

 *Research by the Campaign for Real Ale (CAMRA) has shown that pub closures in the first half of 2022 grew by over 90% compared to the last 6 months of 2021, the figures being 485 and 254 respectively.